Here's What You'll Wish You Knew

 In the blink of an eye, you'll be me, eight years later, watching her very best friend in the world fall apart a little more each day.
 You'll be me, looking at those sad eyes and gray fur and wondering where the time went.
 You'll be me, wishing you had savored the moments a little more, taken a few extra pictures, and not spent so much time trying not to love that fur ball.
 You'll sit and remember all the moments, good and bad, and realize that they were what built your friendship.

-You'll realize that those puppy years and all the years after didn't just grow a friendship--they grew you.
+You'll realize that those puppy years and all the years after didn't just grow a friendship, though--they grew you.
 They changed you.
 They made you who you are today.

 These final years are perhaps even harder than the puppy years in some ways.
 Now, as I sit and know that our goodbye is coming sooner rather than later, I have a heart full of memories and a memory full of love for that puppy I didn't want.

 But I'm not that girl anymore.
 I have Henry to thank for that.
 He taught me what it was to be patient and to love, to truly, unconditionally love--destroyed kitten-heeled shoes and all.